DEBT & CREDIT MACHINATIONS

 So the credit carousel was set in motion.
 The real fun began when I bought our second home.
 The first home (VA Repo) did not really need any expensive home improvement work, but the next one did.
 It was only about 750 square feet, and was some 50 years old with outdated everything.

-This was another journey into my crazy thinking.
-I was planning to add a two-story addition to this 2nd home purchase.
+Before I knew it, I was making another foray into the credit game with my plan to add a two-story addition to this 2nd home purchase.
 And this was back when it was a lot easier to qualify for a new mortgage and equity loans.

 When I started the project I didn’t have the foggiest clue how much it was going to cost.
-I was depending heavily on my home building learning curve from days working in Arizona.
-While I was doing a lot of the work myself, I also received help from men in the local church I was attending.
+I was depending heavily on my construction oriented learning curve from the time I spent framing new homes in Arizona.
+While I was committed to doing a lot of the work myself, I also received help from men in the local church I was attending.
 Since I did many repairs at the church in return, it was a fair trade-off.

 Even with this DIY effort, I kept running out of money.
-I had established credit with the local lumber company, and that helped to carry me somewhat.
-But to keep going, I had to make a 2nd mortgage on the house.
-Later on, I had to borrow from high interest personal finance companies as well.
+I had established credit with the local lumber company, and that helped to carry me somewhat, but to keep moving things forward, I had to make a 2nd mortgage on the house.
+Later on, I addd to the mix by borrowing from high interest personal finance companies as well.

-In the meantime, for added fun, my wife and I had to sleep in the new bedroom with no insulation or interior wall coverings in place.
-We could see the breath coming out of our mouths as we lay in bed.
-No furnace installed yet, but with 3 kids in tow, we couldn’t wait.
+With all that going on, my wife and I ran out of patience and wound up sleep in the new master bedroom unit with no insulation or interior wall coverings in place.
+On cold nights, we could see the vapor wisps coming out of our mouths as we lay in bed.
+No furnace installed yet, but with 3 kids in tow, we just couldn’t wait.
 Unbelievable.

 The End Of An Era

-When the end of construction was near, I didn’t have enough money to keep up with the mortgage payments.
+When all the remodeling was nearing completion, I didn’t have enough money to keep up with the mortgage payments.
 That was even after consolidating all the various loans.
 So I put the house up for sale hoping to close before foreclosure took place.
-I would continue making final repairs to help complete the deal.
+In the meantime, I continued making final repairs to help satisfy the completion requirements of the deal.

 My insane solution for our next residence was to buy another house with funds borrowed from my new realtor’s father.
-As that deal was close to finishing up, I accepted a comparatively medium offer on the remodeled house that turned out to be a premature decision.
-The realtor I used to find a buyer for that house told me he could have gotten more money if he knew about my plans to finish the repairs.
-Lack of communication with him was the culprit here.
+As that deal was close to finishing up, I accepted a comparatively medium offer on the remodeled house which, in effect, turned out to be a premature decision.
+The realtor I used to find a buyer for that house told me he could have gotten more money for it if he knew about my plans to provide a finished product.
+Lack of proper communication with him was the culprit here and cost me dearly when I could have used the extra cash.

 So that early gambit with credit signaled the end of an era for me.
-All those early learning debt-centered events set the stage for my future exploits.
+All those early debt-centered excursions set the stage for my future exploits.
 I was continually wading in and out of all sorts of schemes to make the borrowed dollar work for me.
-Some were set to work out very well, and others brought me near to total collapse.
-I am amazed that I have survived and made it this far.
+Some of them did very well, and others not so much.
+A few brought me near the precipice of total financial collapse.
+Through it all, I am amazed that I have survived and made it this far.

 Well that is it for this blog.
 I hope it has shed some light on what you can get into dealing with debt and credit.
-If you have any comments on this subject, please leave one.
+If you have any comments on this subject, I would appreciate it you took the time and left me one..